Quchluk/OCRmyPDF-RAG-Academic-PDF-Assistant/README.md

 ## ✅ Features
 - 📥 Upload any PDF (scanned or digital)
 - 🔎 Automatically runs OCR (if needed) using `ocrmypdf`
-- 🧠 By deafult chunks text into ~500-word segments with 100-word overlap
+- 🧠 By default chunks text into ~500-word segments with 100-word overlap
 - 🧬 Embeds text using `OpenAIEmbeddings`
 - 🗂 Creates a per-document FAISS vector index
-- 🤖 Uses GPT (via LangChain) to answer user questions
+- 🤖 Uses GPT (via LangChain) to answer user questions by extracting quotes from top-matching chunks
-- 📚 Displays page-specific citations
-- ✨ Highlights the most relevant section inside each chunk based on query-word overlap

 ---

 ## 🚀 Usage